CricketBr/Crickets-Shorthand-Site/cr-shorthand-course-3.md

 ### Text Reader (aka Dictation) Programs

 I prefer to use a text reader instead of making my own sound files.
 Just paste the text, set the speed, and click Start.
-Yes, it sounds unnatural, especially at slow speeds, but that's a small price to pay for the ease of use.
+Yes, it sounds unnatural, especially at slow speeds.
+It's a bit harder since words are at a constant pace instead of grouped grammatically.
+That's a small price to pay for the ease of use.

 Most text reader programs (aka test to speech) are too fast for early dictation, or are not properly calibrated.
 These are pretty good:

 * [http://qwertysteno.com/Dictation/](http://qwertysteno.com/Dictation/)
-It doesn’t sound as nice as a human dictator, but it’s a lot more patient.
+It doesn’t sound as nice as a human speaker, but it’s a lot more patient.
 This site lets you save text files (nice if you prepare on the computer then take your phone to the kitchen table for dictation).
 It will dictate at random a list of words you enter.

 * [https://www.naturalreaders.com/online/](https://www.naturalreaders.com/online/)
 This one is reported to sound better, and may do other languages.
 Its slowest is 50wpm, which is a bit fast for new writers.

+Pratts page, audacity

+Your phone might have a sound app that will do similar.

+There many sound files and videos for shorthand practice at different speeds, but it might be difficult to find some at the right speed that only use the theory you know.
+Your choice will increase once you finish the theory.

++++

+if you can't keep up

+For certifications and contests, get down a bit for each word, especially important words, and keep going.
+Do not lose the rest of the sentence for the sake of a difficult word.
+Small functional words are usually penalized less than large ones, as long as the sense of the sentence is maintained.
+Technical words will be penalized more.
+Chlorite is not the same as chlorate.
+Silicon is not the same as silicone.
+Court Reporters study technical terms so they can report accurately.
+One of their unstated jobs is to ask witnesses to repeat difficult words clearly, not just so they can record it accurately, but also to ensure the audience hears it.
+In the office, it's better to ask your boss to repeat a section than to set yourself up for a difficult transcription.

+Some authors say to finish your sentence, then pause until the speaker starts a new sentence.
+This can help you gain speed and carrying ability -- very important skills.

+Decide which method you will use before starting a fast dictation.
+Alternate and experiment.

++++

+1 minute dictation = 1 minute at starting speed

+how to handle the extra time when you speed up?
+- Leslie says fill it with more words -- keep going.
+-- pros: don't get used to stopping there.
+-- cons: more work to prep sound files
+- easier way is stop early
+-- pros/cons opposite of above

 ### Stage 1: Learning Theory